stamby/md-to-html/README.md

 Then open `file:///tmp/example.html` with your browser to see the result.

-It also works like this:
+It also works like this using Bash:

 ```shell
 ./md-to-html.sed <<< '1.
 Hello!'